garrandall/popular-music-data/tracks/how-you-want-that-loon-kelis.md

 And we all humble, but together we got more muscle
 And we got dough, nigga me and P we hot yo
 Make a hip hop show look like a rock show
-Ooh Jesus Christ! look the way that the rocks glow Want the world to see so we keeping them tops low Rascal, keep it on my lap for Broscoe
+Oh Jesus Christ! look the way that the rocks glow
+Want the world to see so we keeping them tops low Rascal, keep it on my lap for Broscoe
 One shot your blood drip thicker than Basco